 With its charming cobblestone streets, colorful Spanish-Baroque architecture, and jaw-dropping skyline made up of three immense volcanoes, Antigua is truly Guatemala’s most-adored city.

-Classed a UNESCO World Heritage Site, the 16th-century colonial gem of Antigua boasts an incredible amount of things to do for anyone with a sense of adventure and a love for history, art, food, and culture!
+A UNESCO World Heritage Site, this 16th-century colonial gem boasts an incredible amount of things to do for anyone with a sense of adventure and a love for history, art, food, and culture!

-Actually, my favorite things to do in Antigua involve all of its epic day trips and outdoor adventures; namely, hiking active volcanoes.
+My favorite things to do in Antigua, aside from strolling its beautiful streets, are the epic day trips and outdoor adventures, namely, hiking active volcanoes.

-After spending one month in Antigua as a digital nomad, I can honestly say that there is so much to do and see that not even a few weeks could spare us enough time to explore around.
+After spending one month in Antigua as a digital nomad, I can honestly say that there is so much to do and see that it can be difficult to fit everything in!

-But whether you have only a couple of days or have a flexible month-long itinerary, this guide for the best things to do in Antigua, Guatemala will act as your mini bucket list journal so you can start exploring on day one!
+Whether you have only a couple of days or a flexible month-long itinerary, this guide to the best things to do in Antigua, Guatemala, will act as your mini bucket list journal so you can start exploring on day one!

 Best Things to Do in Antigua Guatemala